-The applicant must submit by mail a 2024 Application Fee Payment Form and non- refundable \$1000 application fee as determined by the SBE.
+The applicant must submit by mail a 2025 Application Fee Payment Form and non- refundable \$1000 application fee as determined by 16 NCAC 06G .0508.
 Failure to submit the application fee shall deem an application incomplete.
-Payment will be accepted in the form of a check only and must be made payable to the North Carolina Department of Public Instruction and mailed to the following address:
+Payment will be accepted in the form of a certified check or money order only and must be made payable to the North Carolina Department of Public Instruction and mailed to the following address: